Kunal2703/DSA-Practice-Qus/README.md

 5. Number present on arra or not
 6. Sum product of array
 7. Take inpurt from the user
-8.Check where number is positive negative odd even in array
+8. Check where number is positive negative odd even in array
+9. Find the largest and smallest elements of an array

 ## Matrix
 1. Spiral traversal on a Matrix